 There are two reasons I think it is important to pack a few of your favorite (non-perishable, due to customs regulations) snacks.
 First, the plane rides and layovers can be long and either: a) the airplane food isn’t enough or straight up isn’t good, b) airport food is really expensive, and c) you may just need a little something extra.
 Second, when you are adjusting to life in a new country it can be really nice to have a little comfort from home in one of your favorite snacks.

 These are all of the really important things that I would suggest you make sure you have packed for your months abroad.
 While it is likely possible to get most of these things in the country you will be studying in, it will make things easier (and likely cheaper) if you bring them with you from home.
 With that being said, try not to stress too much about packing.
 You should be having fun and looking forward to your time abroad, and stressing too much won’t help.
 Take comfort in the fact that you will be in your new country for a few months, and you’ll figure out where to buy things that you may have forgotten — and that everything will work out.
 Enjoy studying abroad and happy packing.

-This post was contributed by Zachariah Kunz, who is spending his spring semester studying abroad with AIFS in Prague, Czech Republic.
+This post on study abroad packing tips was contributed by Zachariah Kunz, who is spending his spring semester studying abroad with AIFS in Prague, Czech Republic.